Hasnep/LiarsDice.jl/README.md

 A WIP simulation of the game [Liar's Dice](https://en.wikipedia.org/wiki/Dudo), also known as Dudo or Perudo.

-To simulate 100 games where five of the same strategy play each other, run:
+To simulate 100 games where five AIs play each other, run:

 ```julia
 include("src/LiarsDice.jl")